JePardue84/ePortfolioPardue/printerinfo.md

 Here are the steps to install custom Marlin firmware on a 32-bit Creality board.

-- Open preferred IDE (I used VS Code)
+- Open preferred IDE (I used Visual Studio)
 - Download Marlin Firmware and Configuration Examples
 - Copy Configuration Files to the Marlin Firmware Directory
 - Update the platformio.ini File